New outlook, who dis?

 Good goal: In order to complete all 6000 flashcards in my deck before I take Step 1 in six weeks, every day after finishing listening to lecture reviews I’ll do 150 flashcards.

 The revised goal is Specific, at a specific time do a specific task, Measurable, in the short term and the long term I will know when I’m finished, Achievable, bite-size portions done every day add up, Relevant, flashcards directly increase my scores on exams, and Time-bound, I’ll easily complete my task within the set time limit.
 Long story short, my goal is now SMART!

 Take A Break

 A hundred years of research has shown that getting physical exercise and sunshine improves mood and brain functioning.
 It’s no different than pounding another cup of coffee, get your heart pumping.

-My go to is a set of 20 pushups followed by 20 squats.
-I find that after this short (5 minute) work out I’m energized and more focused for studying.
+My go-to is a set of 20 pushups followed by 20 squats.
+I find that after this short (5 minute) work out I’m energized and more focused on studying.

 But, if you have time, go to the gym, for a run, to the beach, or to the park, and you’ll find an added bonus of contemplation and a feeling of freshness when you return to your study space.

 Not everyone you meet in med school is going to make you feel good about yourself.
 The dense population of type A personalities ratchets up the stress level of every conversation.

 You know the type, somehow able to steer every conversation back to how unprepared they are for an upcoming exam, then begin listing the ways they’ve been over-preparing for it.
 Find friends who allow you to be you without stressing about med school 24/7.